pvinis/stevenhicks.me/blog/2018/01/on-overcoming-rejection.md

 By the end of 2017, I'd spoken at a handful of events, and I was feeling really good about what 2018 would bring.
 Things got off to a good start.
 In the fall of 2017, I got accepted to two 2018 events - [CodeMash](http://www.codemash.org/) in Ohio and [WebCon](http://webcon.illinois.edu/) in Illinois.

 Unfortunately, I'd done a bad job of reading my calendar.
-When I shared the news with my wife, she reminded me that we had planned on taking the kids somewhere for spring break that week.
+When I shared the news with my wife, she reminded me that we had planned on taking the kids somewhere for spring break the week of WebCon.
 I avoided sending the email to WebCon for a week or two - but I had to decline the invite.

 ## Karma